-By law, deductions are taken from the salary for Canada Income Tax, Canada Pension Plan (CPP) and Employment Insurance (EI).
+By law, statutory deductions withheld at source from the regular salary are Canada Income Tax, Canada Pension Plan (CPP) and Employment Insurance (EI).

 By law, you must file a yearly tax return before April 30th.
 An income tax slip (T4 or T4A) is issued to you prior to the end of February each year, and is generally accessible from the Faculty-Staff Self Service Centre.
 You will need this to file your tax return.
 Contact a financial advisor or the Canada Revenue Agency if you want tax and financial information.
 Check the CRA website for a self-directed online course on Learning About Taxes, this online course will explain the fundamentals of the Canadian tax system and how to file a tax return.